natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

     In [25]: re.search('\w{4}\.\w{4}\.\w{4}', line).group()
     Out[25]: 'aab1.a1a1.a5d3'

-You can specify a repetition range in curly brackets.
+You can specify a repetition range in curly braces.
 For example, try to get all VLAN numbers from string mac_table:

 .. code:: python